avidspartan1/mcp-server-qdrant-rag/README.md

 ## Contributing

-If you have suggestions for how mcp-server-qdrant could be improved, or want to report a bug, open an issue!
+If you have suggestions for how mcp-server-qdrant-rag could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

-### Testing `mcp-server-qdrant` locally
+### Testing `mcp-server-qdrant-rag` locally

 The [MCP inspector](https://github.com/modelcontextprotocol/inspector) is a developer tool for testing and debugging MCP servers.
 It runs both a client UI (default port 5173) and an MCP proxy server (default port 3000).
 Open the client UI in